myosubug/python-webmap-folium/README.md

 # Web map created by folium, python

-index.html is created py folium,
+index.html is created py folium on webmap.py.

 This is an app that can: